akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 }
 ```

-This second example shows how to define Terraform configuration as a file, which include the template as a field, and uses it with a property.
+### Call individual template files with this data source

-This template includes `rule.json` inside `template_data` field:
+This second example shows how to call a specific JSON template using the `template_data` field:

 ```hcl
 data "akamai_property_rules_template" "example" {
   template {